9 Best & Worst Years For Toyota Prius (Explained)

 2004 Toyota Prius

-Many experts consider it as one of the cleanest cars on the road and the EPA rated it at 60/51 mpg for being the most efficient five-passenger car in America.
+Many experts see it as one of the cleanest vehicles on the road for their time, and the EPA evaluated it at an astonishing 60/51 mpg, making it America’s most fuel-efficient five-passenger car.

 Here are factors to consider when gauging the reliability of these cars: